 Choosing the Right Sheet Pan

-• Types of sheet pans: Look for options made of heavy-duty aluminum or stainless steel, as they provide even heat distribution.
+- Types of sheet pans: Pick heavy-duty aluminum or stainless steel so heat spreads evenly.

-• Sizes: Standard half-sheet pans (18 x 13 inches) are great for most meals, but smaller or larger pans are available depending on portion sizes.
+- Sizes: A half-sheet pan (18 x 13 inches) works for most meals, but you can go smaller or bigger if you need.

 Essential Kitchen Tools